OpenFreeEnergy/openfe/docs/guide/cli/cli_yaml.rst

 :func:`.generate_minimal_spanning_network`, and
 :func:`.generate_minimal_redundant_network`.

-For example, to plan a radial network using a ligand called 'CHEMBL1078774' as the central ligand, this settings yaml could be given ::
+For example, to plan a radial network using a ligand called 'CHEMBL1078774' as the central ligand, this settings YAML could be given ::

   network: